 Health Canada approval for the two indications is based on extensive clinical research in over 100 peer-reviewed journals published worldwide since 2001.
 Meta-analysis from 3 studies evaluating the use of the CO2RE laser with Intima handpiece for the treatment of vulvovaginal atrophy confirmed that 100% of patients evaluated at the three month follow up saw significant improvements in vaginal health index (VHI) as compared to baseline with a mean improvement of 9.5 ± 3.3 (P < 0.001) after three treatments.
 Clinical findings also suggested significant improvements in additional symptoms associated with genitourinary syndrome of menopause including itching, burning sensation, and dyspareunia.
 A peer- reviewed study assessing the efficacy of the use of the CO2RE laser for the treatment of stress urinary incontinence and severity of urinary incontinence demonstrated significant improvements in UI severity (p=0.0035) after the second treatment.

-Candela is a leading global medical aesthetic device company with an extensive product portfolio and a global distribution footprint.
-The Company's technology enables physicians to provide advanced solutions for a broad range of medical aesthetic applications including hair removal, wrinkle reduction, tattoo removal, women's health treatments, facial resurfacing, traumatic and surgical scar treatments, body contouring, improving the skin's appearance through the treatment of benign vascular and pigmented lesions, and the treatment of acne, leg veins, and cellulite.
-Candela has a wide portfolio of trusted, leading products, including Vbeam®, the Gentle Family®, CO2RE®, CO2RE Intima®, Profound®, elōs Plus®, PicoWay®, UltraShape®, VelaShape®, Nordlys®, and other laser-based platforms.
-Acquired by Apax Partners in July 2017, the Company markets, services and supports its products in 86 countries.
+Candela Corporation is a leading global medical aesthetic device company with an extensive product portfolio and a global distribution footprint.
+The Company's technology enables physicians to provide advanced solutions for a broad range of medical aesthetic applications including hair removal; wrinkle reduction; tattoo removal; women's health treatments; facial resurfacing; traumatic and surgical scar treatments; body contouring; improving the skin's appearance through the treatment of benign vascular and pigmented lesions; and the treatment of acne, leg veins, and cellulite.
+Candela has a wide portfolio of trusted, leading products, including the Vbeam®, Gentle® Family, CO2RE®, CO2RE Intima®, Exceed™, Nordlys™, Frax Pro™, Profound®, PicoWay®, and VelaShape®, as well as other energy-based platforms.
+Acquired by Apax Partners in July 2017, the Company markets, services and supports its products in over 100+ countries.
 It has offices in the United States, Australia, Canada, China, France, Germany, Hong Kong, Israel, Italy, Japan, Korea, Portugal, Spain and the United Kingdom, and many international distributors.